-The main symptoms are a progressive change in personality and behaviour or progressive deterioration in language abilities.
-There are three forms of FTD: behavioral variant frontotemporal dementia which affects personality and behaviour, primary progressive aphasia which affects speech at first and then behaviour and progressive nonfluent aphasia which causes people to lose their ability to recall and speak words.
+The main symptoms of frontotemporal dementia (FTD) are a progressive change in personality and behaviour or progressive deterioration in language abilities.
+There are three forms of FTD: Behavioural variant frontotemporal dementia which affects personality and behaviour, primary progressive aphasia which affects speech at first and then behaviour, and progressive non-fluent aphasia which causes people to lose their ability to recall and speak words.

 Frontotemporal Dementia Diagnosis

-At Dementech Neurosciences, we have the possibility to assess in vivo tau protein aggregates using a special type of brain scan called positron emission tomography (PET), which can be used to measure chemical changes within the brain and consequently study the functions of the brain.
+One of the tests available at our London frontotemporal dementia clinic includes assessing in vivo tau protein aggregates using a special type of brain scan called positron emission tomography (PET), which can be used to measure chemical changes within the brain and consequently study the functions of the brain.
 This novel imaging tool will enable early diagnosis of FTD before extensive cell loss and symptoms become evident.
 Additionally, Tau PET can also serve as an indicator of treatment efficacy for interventions aimed at preventing tau aggregate formation.